Jayphen/happeatravels/site/content/about.md

 After about a year, Ina got the chance to work remotely for her London based company and was finally able to join Jayphen on his adventure and here we are now.
 Travelling the world together and trying to stay for at least a month or two in each country to really suck in all the breath taking impressions, the wide variety of different cultures and more often than not the food that all those beautiful countries have to offer to their citizens of the world.

-If you have more questions about us or our life style please feel free to leave us a comment or drop us a private message anytime and until then: HAPPEA TRAVELS
+If you have more questions about us or our life style please feel free to leave us a comment or drop us a private message anytime and until then: HAPPEA TRAVELS :tada: